franciscofsl/Vending-Machine-Kata/README.md

 Source: https://sammancoaching.org/kata_descriptions/vending_machine.html

+Solved by trying to apply [Object Calisthenics](https://williamdurand.fr/2013/06/03/object-calisthenics/):
+1. Only One Level Of Indentation Per Method
+2. Don’t Use The ELSE Keyword
+3. Wrap All Primitives And Strings
+4. First Class Collections
+5. One Dot Per Line
+6. Don’t Abbreviate
+7. Keep All Entities Small
+8. No Classes With More Than Two Instance Variables
+9. No Getters/Setters/Properties

 In this exercise you will build the brains of a vending machine.
 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.